DOCUMENTED RESULTS

 WHAT CHANGED

-More progress in AI than years of prior off-site retreats.
-Four publication-ready vision statements developed. $200K+ in grant opportunities identified, including AWS Imagine, Microsoft Elevate, and Google AI Opportunity Fund pathways.
+Strategic alignment resolved across 16 leaders in two sessions | Four publication-ready vision statements developed from the work | $200K+ in grant opportunities identified: AWS Imagine, Microsoft Elevate, Google AI Opportunity Fund

 WHAT CHANGED

-19 leaders across 2 markets, multiple holding companies, and multiple management layers engaged in a single-day format.
-10x documented AI opportunity ideas generated, each mapped to a specific leader's operational context.
-Applications addressed scheduling, safety, HR, and communications were tailored to individual roles in real time.
+19 leaders across 2 markets and multiple management layers engaged in a single day | 10x documented AI opportunity ideas generated compared to prior sessions | Every application tied to a specific operational challenge: scheduling, safety, HR, communications